-Segmentation works by recognising difference.
-We all speak respectfully about ‘the audience’ but it is not a homogenous mass; there are sub groups with different expectations, who attend for different reasons and behave in different ways.
-In an ideal world we would create a personalised marketing approach for each person.
+Segmentation works by recognizing the difference.
+We all speak respectfully about ‘the audience’ but it is not a homogenous mass; there are subgroups with different expectations, who attend for different reasons and behave in different ways.
+In an ideal world, we would create a personalized marketing approach for each person.
 The more manageable approach is to split the audience into groups with shared interests and needs.
 That allows you to tailor your offers and communications to the preferences of each group.

 So let’s look at a simple model you could try right now.
 It splits the audience into four segments based on attendance and location data which could work for a forthcoming season campaign, run over a number of months.

 Define this segment to include everyone who has visited your venue three times or more in the last year.
-These are clearly your most loyal audience members so communications with them can assume a certain level of knowledge about your organisation, and a tolerance for more frequent communications than other segments might have.
+These are clearly your most loyal patrons so communications with them can assume a certain level of knowledge about your organization, and a tolerance for more frequent communications than other segments might have.

-You might define this segment as anyone who has attended a performance, or signed up to the mailing list in the last six months, but who is not necessarily a frequent attender.
+You might define this segment as anyone who has attended a performance or signed up to the mailing list in the last six months, but who is not necessarily a frequent attendee.
 The rationale is to enable you to strike while the iron is hot by acknowledging their recent attendance and encouraging them to re-attend.
-Another tactic could target them for a multi-buy offer (e.g. 20% if they buy for three shows) to push them into the frequent attender segment.
+Another tactic could target them for a multi-buy offer (e.g. 20% if they buy for three shows) to push them into the frequent attendee segment.